 No. Our residents have diverse clinical and academic interests, including basic and clinical research, medical education, global health, patient safety, diversity, and health equality.
 We are interested in applicants who demonstrate commitment to their passion within any realm of medicine.

 Yes.
 Our program is Advanced, not Categorical, meaning that the neurology program is three-years in length.
 Residents complete a separate medicine preliminary year.
-We offer 17 guaranteed preliminary medicine positions (8 at BWH, 7 at MGH, and 2 at North Shore Medical Center).
-The NSMC positions are to accommodate international medical school graduates (IMGs).
+We offer 20 preliminary medicine positions (10 at BWH, 8 at MGH, and 2 at Salem Hospital).
+The Salem positions are to accommodate international medical school graduates (IMGs).
 Applicants must apply separately to the preliminary medicine programs.
+We encourage applicants to apply to as many preliminary medicine programs as they feel comfortable, both within and outside of MGB.

-Interviews for the BWH and MGH Medicine programs occur during the same visit as the interview for our program.
-You will hear from our program regarding an interview prior to hearing from the BWH Medicine and MGH Medicine programs
+Interviews for neurology and medicine will be conducted virtually this year.
+BWH and MGH medicine interviews will occur during the same week as the interview for our program.
+You will hear from our program regarding an interview prior to hearing from the BWH Medicine and MGH Medicine programs.

 No. However, we strongly prefer applicants who have graduated from medical school within the past 5 years or have been continuously involved with clinical work.